Countly/countly-sdk-android/Documentation.md

                 .record();
 ```

 Please note last method in that call chain, `.record()` call is required for event to be recorded.

+There is also a shorthand method for the call above - `Countly.event(Context, String)`.
+It does the same job as `Countly.session(Context).event(String)`.

 Example above results in new event being recorded in current session.
 Event won't be sent to the server
 right away.
 Instead, Countly SDK will wait until one of following happens: